Xinowo/DS5500-Detecting_AI_Generated_Images/README.md

 ## Assumptions and Limitations

-- **Dataset size:** Experiments use a 5,000-image sample (6 % of the full dataset).
+- **Dataset size:** Experiments use a 5,000-image sample (~6 % of the full dataset).
 Results may not generalise to the full distribution.
 - **Class balance:** The 50/50 split is preserved in all sub-samples; results assume balanced evaluation.
-- **ViT training duration:** ViT-B/16 was trained for 5 epochs vs. 20 for ResNet-50; a direct comparison is premature.
+- **Hardware difference:** ResNet-50 was trained on Google Colab (Tesla T4); ViT-B/16 was trained on the Northeastern Discovery HPC cluster (V100-SXM2).
+Direct timing comparisons are not meaningful.
 - **Backbone frozen:** Both models are evaluated in linear-probe mode only; full fine-tuning has not yet been tested.
-- **Hardware:** Training was performed on a Google Colab Tesla T4 GPU.
-Results may differ on other hardware.
 - **No augmentation at inference:** Validation and test splits use deterministic center-crop transforms only.

 ---